sifriger-msft/sql-server-samples/samples/demos/sql-graph/sql-saturday-675-parma-italy/README.md

 The file **sqlsat675 20 Nodes and Edges.sql** contains the statements to populate the node **Nodes.Person** and the edge **Edges.Friends** starting from the table **Application.People** of WideWorldImporters DB.

-The new T-SQL MATCH function allows you to specify the search pattern for a graph schema?, it can be used only? with graph Node and Edge tables? in SELECT statements as a part of the WHERE clause?.
+The new T-SQL MATCH function allows you to specify the search pattern for a graph schema, it can be used only with graph Node and Edge tables in SELECT statements as a part of the WHERE clause.
 Based on the node **Nodes.Person** and the edge **Edges.Friends**, the file **sqlsat675 20 Nodes and Edges.sql** contains the following sample query:

 1. List of all guys that speak finnish with friends (Pattern: Node > Relationship > Node)